February 7-11, 2026

 Boston, MA, USA

-This course is a brief introduction to the use of biologics as drug therapies.
-It centers on what biologics can do (that small-molecule drugs also do), but more importantly, what some biologics can do that small-molecule drugs cannot.
-In addition, safety issues with biologics can differ from those of small molecules, and the pharmacokinetics of biologics is a unique challenge compared to small molecules.
-The specific topics covered in this course include recombinant replacement protein biologics (assessment of biological activity, production, quality control, heterogeneity, removal of undruggable proteins through PROTACs), peptides (measurement of response, biased peptide signaling, methods to demonstrate target engagement), immunotherapy (vaccines, antibody approaches to modifying the immune system), antibodies (features, agonism, antagonism, antibody-drug complexes, antibody scavenging of endogenous species), and Nucleotide-based therapies (DNA- Gene therapy, CRISPR, RNA; exploiting the siRNA system).
-In addition, development issues with biologics will be addressed, including specific safety topics (e.g., immunogenicity) and pharmacokinetics.
-Specifically, the delivery of biologics can be challenging and distribution and duration are also concerns.
-Finally, the determination of in vivo effectiveness will be discussed.
+This course is a brief introduction to and summary of the topic of biologics as drug therapy.
+It centers on the things that biologics can do (that small drug molecules also do) but more importantly what some biologics can do that small molecule drugs cannot do.
+In addition, safety issues with biologics can be different from those of small molecules and most certainly the pharmacokinetics of biologics is a unique challenge as compared to small molecules.
+The specific topics covered in this course include recombinant replacement protein biologics, removal of undruggable proteins through PROTACs, mRNA protein synthesis (i.e. COVID-19 vaccines), RNAi technologies for knockdown and delivery of payloads for selective toxicity.
+Then the new emerging world of peptide therapy will be considered ( signaling pleiotropy, biased peptide signaling, multitarget activity (incretins and diabetes, obesity), target cell disposition (AIDs therapy).
+Then immunotherapy (vaccines, antibody approaches to modifying the immune system), antibodies (features, agonism, antagonism, antibody-drug complexes, antibody scavenging of endogenous species), and Nucleotide-based therapies will be considered.
+In addition, development issues with biologics will be addressed such as specific safety topics (immunogenicity) and importantly pharmacokinetics (biologic delivery).
+Specifically, the delivery of biologics can be challenging and distribution and duration also a concern.
+Finally, determining in vivo effectiveness will be discussed.

 Terry Kenakin, PhD